Book cover.Enlarge Cover Media/Desk Copy Request

 The Shortest History of Scandinavia

-From Vikings to the Cold War and the New Nordic Movement—A Retelling for Our Times
+From Vikings to the Cold War and the New Nordic Movement

 by Mart Kuldkepp

-In The Shortest History of Scandinavia, historian Mart Kuldkepp masterfully sketches the outlines of Scandinavia’s rich history—from the first known peoples of the region, who followed the ice sheet north as it retreated at the end of the last Ice Age, to the Scandinavians living in nations that are among the happiest in the world today.
+In The Shortest History of Scandinavia, historian Mart Kuldkepp sketches the outlines of the region’s rich history, tracing its political and social evolution from its first-known peoples, who followed the retreating ice sheet north during the last Ice Age, to the modern Scandinavians living in countries that are among the happiest in the world today.

-In this short but deeply insightful volume, Kuldkepp illuminates the concept of “Nordicness”—a hardto- define quality that has nonetheless steered the region to respond to major challenges, actively shaping their history and exerting a considerable influence on European and global history in the process.
+Through Scandinavia’s many cultural touchstones—tales of Vikings, the Nobel Peace Prizes, and even ABBA—Kuldkepp illuminates the concept of “Nordicness,” a hard-to-define quality that has nonetheless steered the region to respond to major challenges, actively shaping its history and exerting a considerable influence on European and global history in the process.
+As the issues of climate change, democracy, and world peace continue to shift, The Shortest History of Scandinavia is a pertinent, brisk primer on one of the world’s most admired regions.

 “A superbly clear, learned and wide-ranging history of the five Nordic nations.”—Andrew Scott, author of Northern Lights